dlshan217/weather/README.md

 A clean and modern weather application built with **React** and **Vite**.
 It shows real-time weather, a weekly temperature chart, and throws in sarcastic / dark Gen-Z style quotes based on current weather conditions.

-This project was built to learn React **by building**, not by reading theory.

 ---